eriksjolund/abi2xml/README.md

 ## Installation

 ### Alternative 1: building from source
-The qt library version 4 (4.1 or higher) required for abi2xml.
+The qt library version 4 (4.1 or higher) required for building abi2xml.
 The qt library is available for Linux, Microsoft Windows and Mac OS X and others.

 After qt has been installed, unpack the abi2xml sources and run `qmake && make && make install`